logankuzyk/receipt-parser/README.md

 3. Enter your Google Gemini API key in the input field at the top of the page

-4. Click "Upload PDFs or Images" and select one or more receipt files
+4. Click "Select PDFs or Images" and select one or more receipt files

 5. Wait for processing to complete.
 Files will be processed sequentially, and you'll see status updates in real-time